OmerMohideen/programming-quotes-api/README.md

 # programming-quotes-api
- An api which generates quotes from programmers which are from programmers 🤓
+ An api which generates quotes for programmers which are from programmers 🤓